testingisdocumenting/znai/znai-docs/documentation/flow/search.md

 Global search consider each page section as an independent entry as well.

-In the case of global search, the full title gets expanded to include documentation title, so the full title of the current section will be: *MDoc Flow Search Global*.
+In the case of global search, the full title gets expanded to include documentation title, so the full title of the current section will be: *Znai Flow Search Global*.

-Go now and [search](https://search.app.twosigma.com) for *mdoc search* and see what results are there.
+Go now and [search](https://search.app.twosigma.com) for *znai search* and see what results are there.

 In case of global search it is even more important to come up with the good names for
 * Chapters